Dhairya1007/MSCI641_Final_Project/README.md

     pip install -r requirements.txt
     ```

-4. Download the dataset and place it in the `data` directory.
+4. Download the dataset and place it in the `data` directory. (the Hadoop dataset is already in place)

-5. Preprocess the data by running the following command:
+5. The first step is parsing the raw logs in the data directory.
+This can be done by running the parse_logs python script in the logalyzer directory.

     ```bash
+    cd logalyzer
-    python preprocess.py
+    python parse_logs.py
     ```

-6. Train the LSTM model by running the following command:
+6. Now, for data preparation and model training, just run the train python script.

     ```bash
     python train.py
-    ```

-7. Evaluate the model by running the following command:

-    ```bash
-    python evaluate.py
-    ```

-8. Generate predictions for new logs by running the following command:

-    ```bash
-    python predict.py
     ```

 ## Project Usecase